-From 2nd November onwards, BMW Welt and BMW Museum will follow the new regulations as a preventative measure to contain the spreading of coronavirus infections: In the BMW Welt, the sales and showrooms as well as the BMW Welt vehicle collection will remain open with all safety requirements for customers and to prospective buyers.
-The BMW Museum, the BMW Junior Museum, the Bistro M1 as well as the BMW Museum Shop will be closed till the end of the year.
+Due to the extended lockdown, BMW Welt and BMW Museum will follow the new regulations as a preventative measure to contain the spreading of coronavirus infections: The BMW Museum, the BMW Junior Museum, the Bistro M1 as well as the BMW Museum Shop will be closed till February 14, 2021.

 The new concept for the BMW Museum was developed out of the success and experience of the previous museum, whereby new emphasis was placed on stressing the importance of the BMW Museum as a brand museum.